stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-But I think basically what we have is the consistent rule is that any new media is upsetting.
+But I think, basically, what we have is the consistent rule is that any new media is upsetting.

 #### TIM